liogiladi/zoop-lang/README.md

 ```

 **Variable declarations/assignments are expression statements!**
-They evaluate the the value they are being assigned to.
+They evaluate to the value they are being assigned to.

 _Meaning you can do stuff like these:_
 ```zoop